powerapi-ng/powerapi-ng.github.io/pages/howto/monitor_process/intro.md

 ---
-title: "How to monitor Docker containers power consumption"
+title: "How to monitor process power consumption"
 keywords: homepage
 sidebar: home_sidebar
-permalink: howto_monitor_docker/intro.html
+permalink: howto_monitor_process/intro.html
 ---

 ## Introduction

-In this tutorial, we will describe how to deploy a software-defined power meter to monitor the power consumption of each docker container running on a single node or a cluster of nodes.
+In this tutorial, we will describe how to deploy a software-defined power meter to monitor the power consumption of process running on a single node or a cluster of nodes.

 This tutorial will redirect you to specific instructions that explain how to deploy each component of the power meter (_i.e._, the sensor and the formula).